natcap/invest.users-guide/source/crop_production.rst

 Percentile Model
 ^^^^^^^^^^^^^^^^

-The percentile model's algorithm is as follows
+The Percentile model's algorithm is as follows:

  1. Reclass landcover to climate bin per crop type
  2. Look up percentile yield per crop type in percentile table associated with climate bin and crop